Lane Kenworthy, The Good Society

 We can see the impact in employment patterns.
 Among mothers whose youngest child is six to sixteen years old, and thus eligible for free K-12 schooling, the employment rate in the United States is just a few percentage points lower than in Denmark and Sweden.
 Among mothers with a child younger than six, it’s 15 percentage points lower.13

 In recent decades many other rich nations have moved toward the types and generosity levels of the Nordic family-friendly policies, and a number of them have pulled ahead of the US in women’s employment.
-We’ve done far less: at the federal level, a requirement that medium-sized and large firms allow 12 weeks of unpaid family leave, enacted in 1993; among states, a few have paid parental leave policies and some have pre-kindergarten for 4-year-olds.
+We’ve done far less.
+Our federal government mandates 12 weeks of unpaid family leave in medium-sized and large firms, and it funds Head Start for very poor families.
+Among states, a few have paid parental leave policies and some have pre-kindergarten for 4-year-olds.

 A MALE EMPLOYMENT CRISIS?